robuedi/laravel-ollama-ai-model/README.md

 ## Setup

-0. Have Docker installed on your system
+0. Install Docker on your system
-1. Clone repo + composer install vendors
-2. Install Laravel Sail + in terminal in repo base `sail up -d`
+1. `git clone git@github.com:robuedi/laravel-ollama-ai-model.git && cd laravel-ollama-ai-model`
+2. `php artisan key:generate && composer install`
+2. start the docker containers, first time it will take longer `sail up -d`
 3. Prepare the DB with: `sail artisan migrate`

 WARNING: the AI model might use at least 12 GB of RAM, so please have more on your system.